ZeinMukhanov/intro-to-im/README.md

 # intro-to-im
-Classwork for Intro to IM class
+classwork for intro to im class